 For long-term incentives, Cliffs uses performance shares and restricted share units as the primary vehicles to reward and retain executives.
 The performance shares and restricted share units are denominated and payable in Cliffs' Common Shares, with the exception of Asia Pacific executive officers, including former executive Mr. Mehan, to align the interests of its executives with shareholders through direct ownership.
 For Asia Pacific executive officers, performance units are substituted for performance shares and retention units are substituted for restricted share units.
 Performance units and retention units are paid in cash to Asia Pacific participants at the end of the performance period, based on the product of a 60-day average exchange rate and Cliffs' Common Share price on the date Cliffs' Common Shares are paid to U.S. participants.
 Cash payments are made in lieu of Common Shares due to unfavorable tax liability consequences related to equity grants to Australian residents.
 All other features of the performance units and retention units are identical to the U.S. long-term incentive vehicles.
 Beginning in 2011, grants made to Asia Pacific participants will be paid in Common Shares and all features of the grants will remain the same with the exception of forfeiture of the grants upon termination and retirement.
 Each year, Cliffs establishes a target long-term incentive award value for each executive based on market practices as a pre-determined percentage of base salary.
 The values were reviewed by Farient, the executive compensation consultant for 2010 compensation decisions.
-Actual awards to each executive may vary from this target based on the CEO's performance in the case of grants made to the CEO.
+Actual awards to each executive may vary from this target based on the CEO's assessment of individual performance in the case of executives other than the CEO, and based on the Compensation Committee's assessment of the CEO's performance in the case of grants made to the CEO.